Kelley School of Business: Undergraduate school

-As of late 2017, 10 business concentrations have been ranked in the Top 20.
+As of late 2017, 10 of Kelley's business concentrations have been ranked in the top 20.
 The undergraduate Entrepreneurship & Corporate Innovation major has been ranked 1st among public universities for the last 9 consecutive years.

 Graduate school

-In 2021, the Kelley MBA was ranked No. 26 by Bloomberg Businessweek.
+In 2024, the Kelley MBA was ranked 20th overall by U.S. News & World Report.
+It was also ranked No. 31 Overall (28th in Compensation) in 2024 by Bloomberg Businessweek.

+The Kelley Online MBA consistently ranks #1 overall.
+In 2024, U.S. News and Poets&Quants both ranked it #1 overall.

-In 2021, the Kelley Online MBA was ranked No. 1 by Poets & Quants. and #3 by US News.
+In 2021, the Kelley Online MBA was ranked No. 1 by Poets&Quants.

 In 2017, The Economist ranked the Kelley Master of Business Administration (MBA) program #22 in the world (17th in the U.S.).
-The Kelley MBA was ranked 16th by Business Week in 2014; it was ranked fifth for regional MBA programs by the Wall Street Journal in 2007.
-Poets & Quants ranked Kelley's MBA program 5th in the nation in producing Fortune 500 CEOs.
-Bloomberg Businessweek ranked its full-time MBA program at No. 15 in the 2012 edition, and at No. 4 among all public universities.
-US News & World Report ranks the Kelley MBA 22nd in the nation, 7th among public business schools.
+The Kelley MBA was ranked 16th by Business Week in 2014; it was ranked fifth for regional MBA programs by The Wall Street Journal in 2007.
+Poets&Quants ranked Kelley's MBA program 5th in the nation in producing Fortune 500 CEOs.
+Businessweek ranked its full-time MBA program at No. 15 in the 2012 edition, and at No. 4 among all public universities.
+U.S. News & World Report ranks the Kelley MBA 22nd in the nation, 7th among public business schools.
 Kelley's top-ranked MBA program for full-time residential students has been cited in Business Week as one of the favorites of corporate recruiters looking for general managers, marketing talent, and finance graduates.

-The 2017 U.S. News & World Report ranks Kelley's Online Graduate Business Program #1 in the nation, and the online MBA #3.
+The 2017 U.S. News & World Report ranked Kelley's Online Graduate Business Program #1 in the nation, and the online MBA #3.

-Teaching quality in core classes has been ranked No. 1 in the nation by both the Princeton Review and Businessweek.
-The school's doctoral program has contributed to overall teaching and research by sending more than 1,000 doctoral graduates to key positions in industry and academe.

-The Graduate Entrepreneurship concentration has been ranked 1st for 3 consecutive years.

-In the 2010 QS Global 200 Business Schools Report the school was indexed as the 24th best business school in North America.
-Fortune Small Business magazine listed Kelley's MBA and undergraduate programs in entrepreneurship #1 among all public universities in the nation in 2009.

 A 2017 report by Crist|Kolder Associates listed Indiana University 5th in producing current Fortune 500 CEOs and 1st in producing Fortune 500 CFOs among public institutions.

-The Kelley School of Business is among the elite 25 percent of business programs internationally accredited by the AACSB International — The Association to Advance Collegiate Schools of Business.
-Kelley is also one of only 180 institutions accredited by the AACSB in Accounting.